heshamMassoud/say-my-name/README.md

 to the new cluster.
 However, with GKE its done with one command.
 7. Heapster tool for monitoring is pre-installed with the GKE cluster.
 8. Stackdriver's monitoring and logging has support for cluster level logging.

+#####Docker Registries
+Any private docker registry could be used in the kubernetes cluster to pull the docker images including nexus 3.
+[Here](https://blog.cloudhelix.io/using-a-private-docker-registry-with-kubernetes-f8d5f6b8f646#.56o8w13bp) is an example.
+However, having the nexus repository in an internal network that's not accessible publicly from the internet could be a problem.